midzer/beerbase/content/breweries/terrapin-beer-company/terrapin-monks-revenge.md

 Believe it or not, this is the first time in my professional brewing career that I have used dextrose (corn syrup) in a Terrapin brew.
 True to style no doubt.

-â€œMonkâ€™s Revengeâ€� (otherwise known as the â€œBig Nastyâ€�) has all the flavor and aroma of a Double IPA while hidden beneath lies the malt character of a fine Belgian Tripel.
+“Monk’s Revenge” (otherwise known as the “Big Nasty”) has all the flavor and aroma of a Double IPA while hidden beneath lies the malt character of a fine Belgian Tripel.

 I hope you enjoy my interpretation of this very fun style.